-Welcome to the Ultimate Teacher’s Guide on how to teach the Holy Rosary.
+Welcome to the "How to Pray the Rosary- Teachers Guide.
 Keep in mind this guide aims its content at students who can grasp larger aspects of faith and the Catholic Church life.
 It’s probably best suited for students who are at least in junior high and can be used all the way up to adult learners.

 This guide is a combination of intentionally gathered content from trusted sources and our own writing.
 It is by no means exhaustive but should provide you a general outline to get started.